Volkswagen to seek dieselgate damages from former CEO, Audi boss

 (US$1 = 0.8493 euros)

-(Reporting by Christoph Steitz, Jan Schwartz and Bartosz Dabrowski.
+(Additional reporting by Bartosz Dabrowski and Christina Amann.
 Editing by Thomas Escritt and Mark Potter)